BYU-NLP-Lab/topicalguide/README.rst

 Alternatively you can create your own custom import by inheriting from the `AbstractDataset` class in the `import_tool/dataset_classes/abstract_dataset.py` and use the methods available in `import_tool/import_utilities.py` to import a dataset, run analyses, or run metrics.

+If you want to keep your datasets in the topicalguide directory tree.
+Put them in a folder called `datasets`, that way git ignores them.

 6. Done!
 --------